timcassell/ProtoBenchmarkHelpers/README.md

 ## BenchmarkThreadHelper

-Useful for benchmarking actions ran on multiple threads concurrently.
+Useful for benchmarking actions ran on multiple threads concurrently more accurately than other solutions.

 It can be the same action ran multiple times in parallel, like incrementing a counter.
 Or it can be different actions ran at the same time in parallel, like reading from and writing to a concurrent collection.

 Example, to compare the performance of incrementing a counter using Interlocked vs with a lock: